Raspberry Freezer Jam

 How to Make Raspberry Freezer Jam

 Wash the raspberries.
-Remove half to a thin wire strainer, and mash the berries into a bowl, this will remove the seeds and will produce a raspberry puree.
+Remove half to a thin wire strainer, and mash the berries into a bowl, this will remove the seeds and produce a raspberry puree.

 Note: Reducing sugar, water, pectin or raspberries will result in set failures.
 USE EXACT AMOUNTS.